matsior/currency-rates/README.md

 ## Setup
 To run this project:
 1. create MySQL database using database.sql file
-2. overwrite database username and password in DataBaseConnections.java and context.xml
+2. overwrite database properties in config.properties and context.xml
 3. build .war file with maven
 ```
 $ mvn clean install